llpeterson/internetworking/impl.md

 With switches becoming increasingly commoditized, attention is rightfully shifting to the software that controls them.
-This puts us squarely in the middle of a trend to build *Software Defined Networks* (SDN), an idea that started to germinate about tens year ago.
+This puts us squarely in the middle of a trend to build *Software Defined Networks* (SDN), an idea that started to germinate about ten years ago.
 In fact, it was the early stages of SDN that triggered the networking industry to move towards white-box switches.